We mainly use macOS and Linux at 37signals to develop and support our applications.

-Everyone receives a new Mac when they join 37signals.
-We centrally manage and secure these devices with Kandji which reduces our exposure to security incidents.
-Kandji applies a standard configuration to every device (e.g. enable disk encryption, firewall, password rules), it installs essential apps (e.g. EncryptMe), and it will ensure the apps have the latest security updates applied.
+With macOS, we centrally manage and secure these devices with Kandji.
+Kandji applies a standard configuration to every device (e.g. enable disk encryption, firewall, password rules), it installs essential apps, and it will ensure the apps have the latest security updates applied.
 Kandji also allows us to remotely wipe devices should they be lost, or when an employee leaves the company.
+(This doesn’t mean you are being monitored or tracked!
+Kandji is a configuration management system, not a panopticon.)

 Access to code and secrets

-Please do not keep any personal data on your 37signals-issued laptop.
+Please do not keep any personal data on your 37signals-issued computer.
 You should maintain a separate, personally-owned machine if you need a home computer.
-The company reserves the right to and may be required to confiscate your laptop or its data at any point.
+The company reserves the right to, and may be required to, seize your computer or its data at any point in response to subpoenas, lawsuits, or security incidents.

-Devices running Android, iOS/iPadOS, Windows or Linux are currently unmanaged.
+Devices running Android, iOS/iPadOS, and Windows are currently unmanaged.
 It’s fine to install our BC4 and HEY apps on these devices to access work projects and email, but since they’re unmanaged – and therefore ‘untrusted’ – it’s not okay to store 37signals code or secrets on them.
-If you’re coding or accessing secure systems, you should be doing so on a Kandji-managed Mac.
+If you’re coding or accessing secure systems, you should be doing so on a Kandji-managed Mac or an Omarchy Linux machine.

 FAQ